kabutor/chrome_v80_password_offline/README.md

- You have to supply the login password for that user, or use the nopass (-n) option if it's a blank password, if all is well, a _decrypted.bin_ file will be created, just run  __chrome_v80_password_offline.py__ and you will see all the credentils saved.
+ You have to supply the login password for that user, or use the nopass (-n) option if it's a blank password, if all is well, a _decrypted.bin_ file will be created, just run  __chrome_v80_password_offline.py__ and you will see all the chrome/edge credentials saved.

 __Why two python files?__ Because of licensing issues, chrome_v80_password_offline is a straight copy with a few modifications of another repository (1) and that is under the GPL License (as well as this derivated work), the other chrome_dpapi.py depends on